-(OPINION.)
+(IDEAS NOTEBOOK.)
 Are you an audience or a performer?
 People seem to be somewhat passive - they listen to music rather than make it; they watch television rather than feature on it; they read magazines (but they don't read blogs over a warm latte in the coffee-shop enough); they worship a giant kitten-god with milky offerings.
 Well actually they don't do that.
 I made that up.

 And people seem to be somewhat active also - some entertain; many work (which is a performance); and most talk (which is also a performance, so include that).